foureyes/csci-ua.0101-spring2016-004/slides/12/arrays-in-place.markdown

 [4, 6, 8]
 </code></pre>

-* {:.fragment} you're actually passing a reference to the Array
+* {:.fragment} the value being passed in to your method is a reference to the Array
 * {:.fragment} (Arrays are reference types, remember?
 Their variable stores a reference to an area in memory, the __heap__, that stores the actual Array)
 * {:.fragment} that means that whatever you do to the argument within the method affects the variable outside of the method
 * {:.fragment} (the variables are pointing to the same Array)